Questions, Comments, or Corrections? Let us know!

 If you have any questions regarding your GOLD renewal, please contact Renewals@TeachingStrategies.com or complete the form at Renew your GOLD Subscription – Teaching Strategies.

-3. Which children are required to be included in the GOLD system?
+2. Which children are required to have a GOLD profile?

-• All children from six-months to kindergarten entrance enrolled in any program provided by a district or ESU, or in partnership with another entity must be included.
+• All children from 6 months to kindergarten entrance enrolled in any program provided by a district or ESU, or in partnership with another entity must be included.

-• The district-designated GOLD online administrator is responsible for overseeing all data entry, reporting, and information updates for the district or ESU.
-At least one online administrator must be a district employee.
-A district may elect to also include an ESU or Cooperative staff member, or Head Start manager as an online administrator.
+• The district-designated GOLD Administrator is responsible for overseeing the district’s or ESU’s implementation of GOLD, including data entry, reporting, user management, and information updates.
+At least one GOLD Administrator must be a district employee.
+Districts may also designate an ESU or Cooperative staff member or a Head Start manager to serve as a GOLD Administrator.

-• Either the district, ESU or the Early Head Start/Head Start (EHS/HS) program may hold the child account.
+• Either the district, ESU or the Early Head Start/Head Start (EHS/HS) program may hold the child profile.

-• If the EHS/HS program holds the online child account, the district and EHS/HS program staff must identify and document in their Partnership Agreement:
+• If the EHS/HS program holds the online child profile, the district and EHS/HS program staff must identify and document in their Partnership Agreement:

 • Who will be responsible for entering child demographics on the child profile page